Flash3388/OldFlashLib/README.md

+# Attention!
+The official repository was moved to: https://github.com/Flash3388/FlashLib.
+# This repository is now obsolete.

 Welcome to FLASHLib, an extensive Java library providing algorithms and functionalities for a large amount of fields in programming.

 The library consists of 5 main parts, each with different dependencies and usages: